 Above all, lentils are low in calories.
 Just 100g of cooked lentils contain only 114 calories.
 Especially, lentils and fava beans are pretty low in calories, but high in protein and fiber.
 Hence, these beans are good for weight loss!

-Furthermore, combining lentils with rice and other whole cereal is good for our health, losing weight, and building muscle mass.
-Whole cereals are high in protein, fiber, iron, zinc, phosphorus, selenium, and many more.
+Furthermore, combining lentils with rice and other whole-grains is good for our health, losing weight, and building muscle mass.

 Lentils aren’t a complete protein